Shetland duck: Characteristics

 The Shetland is a small, hardy breed; it is active and forages well.
-It is essentially a smaller version of the Swedish Blue, but with black plumage where the Swedish has blue; the black has glossy green and blue lights in it.
+It is similar in appearance to the black (undiluted) variant of the Swedish Blue, with black plumage where the Blue Swedish has blue; the black plumage has glossy green and blue lights in it.
 The birds usually have a white bib, and may have some white on the head; they may become paler as they age, in some cases turning almost entirely white.
 The bill and legs are black in the duck: in the drake, the legs may carry some orange, and the bill may be tinged with yellow.

 Use

 The Shetland is a good layer; the eggs are of a good size and range in colour from white to grey.